 FAQs

-What is a healthcare data warehouse?
+What is a data warehouse in healthcare ?

 Is a cloud based healthcare data warehouse safe?